The Foreword in a Book: A Guide for Authors

 The title of the foreword is simply “Foreword.”

 “Start the foreword with a “hook” that draws readers in.”
-A hook might be a story, a quote, a joke, an observation.
+A hook might be a story, a quote, a joke, or an observation.
 “Other hooks can include counterintuitive information or something that piques the reader’s curiosity.”

 If you’re writing the foreword for a nonfiction self-help/self-improvement book . . .